Huy-DNA/reading-resources/README.md

 ### Compiler & Programing languages theory
 * [Maurizio Gabbrielli, Simone Martini - Programming Languages: Principles and Paradigms Second Edition - Springer](https://link.springer.com/book/10.1007/978-3-031-34144-1): A very nice introduction to the concepts as well as implementations for various constructs encountered in programming languages of various paradigms.
 * [Benjamin C. Pierce - Types and Programming Languages - The MIT Press (2002)](https://mitpress.mit.edu/9780262162098/types-and-programming-languages/): An academic read exploring the type system, it's a little dry but some important concepts are laid out pretty well in here.
+* [Crafting interpreter](https://craftinginterpreters.com/): A very practical guide to writing an (two) interpreter for the programming language Lox (precisely 2, in Java and C).
+It's in a pretty good format.